Bitmojin/aleo_dep_test/README.md

 ### Go back to the transaction URL from your SMS and find the path:
 ### executions>transitions>outputs>0: type:"record", value:"recordxxxx"
-### Copy the record value value and use it in the Aleo Tools website's Record tab along with your view key to get your record.
+### Copy the record value value and use it in the [aleo.tools](https://aleo.tools/) website's Record tab along with your view key to get your record.
 ### Enter this value below in place of "".

 RECORD=""